bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 description: Bytebase is a database schema change and version control management tool for teams.
 It consists of a web console and a backend.
 The backend has a migration core to manage database schema changes.
 It also integrates with VCS to enable version controlled schema management.
 ---

+Previously, our founding team managed Google Cloud database and API infrastructure.
+We envision Bytebase to be the GitLab/GitHub equivalent for Database DevOps, specifically built for developers, DBAs and platform engineers.

 Bytebase is a **middleware** sitting between you and your database.
-It's the GitLab/GitHub for Database DevOps, built for developers, DBAs and platform engineers.
-Bytebase can be used in 2 ways:
+It can be used in 2 ways:

 - **GUI** - Bytebase provides a collaboration workspace for teams to manage database development tasks for all database systems.
 - **API (headless)** - Bytebase can go headless.
 Teams can integrate [Bytebase API](/docs/api/overview/) into